 Sightseeing is more fun for teens when they've got their own wheels.
-Abolutely Chicago Segway Tours show you around the city from behind the handlebars of a Segway, a two-wheeled, self-balancing, battery-powered electric vehicle that's a blast to ride.
-There are a dozen tour options, including the lakefront and Museuum Campus, Art and Architecture, and Lincoln Park/Gold Coast.
+Absolutely Chicago Segway Tours will show you around the city from behind the handlebars of a Segway—a two-wheeled, self-balancing, battery-powered electric vehicle that's a blast to ride.
+There are a dozen tour options, including the Lakefront and Museum Campus, The History of Chicago Architecture, and Lincoln Park/Gold Coast.
 Children must be at least 12, and any riders under age 18 need to have an adult with them.

-North Michigan Avenue—a.k.a. the Magnificent Mile—is a teen shopper's paradise with everything from the Apple Store for some modern gadgets to Gap, Patagonia, Bloomingdale's, and Nordstrom for checking out clothes.
-Be sure to take a pit stop at Garrett Popcorn Shop (625 North Michigan Ave.) for a bag of caramel, butter, or cheesy popcorn snacks, among other delicious flavors.
+North Michigan Avenue—also known as The Magnificent Mile—is a teen shopper's paradise, with everything from the Apple Store for some modern gadgets to Gap, Patagonia, Bloomingdale's, and Nordstrom for checking out clothes.
+Be sure to take a pit stop at Garrett Popcorn Shop for a bag of caramel, butter, or cheesy popcorn snacks, among other delicious flavors.

-Visiting in the summer?
-After a day of sightseeing, don your swimsuit and catch some rays on Lake Michigan.
-North Avenue Beach boasts amazing skyline views and a nice expanse of sand for sunning, plus a biking and running path for those restless adolescents.
-Castaways Bar and Grill, a boat-shaped beach house, is your go-to place for ice-cream and snacks.
+If you are visiting Chicago in the summer, you may want to grab your swimsuit and catch some rays on Lake Michigan, along with the locals.
+North Avenue Beach boasts impressive skyline views and a nice expanse of sand for sunning, plus a biking and running path for those restless adolescents.
+Castaways Bar and Grill, a boat-shaped beach house, is a good go-to place for sandwiches, salads, ice cream, and snacks.

 Lake cruises are a dime a dozen, but Seadog Extreme cruise is a thrilling adventure, set to music and engaging commentary about the city.
-The fastest tour boat on Lake Michigan combines sightseeing commentary with wind-in-your-hair, spray-in-your-face excitement from March through October, depending on the weather.
+The fastest tour boat on Lake Michigan combines sightseeing with wind-in-your-hair, spray-in-your-face excitement from March through October, depending on the weather.
 Attendees must be at least 48 inches tall.